Sexuality and the Church of Jesus Christ of Latter-day Saints: Marriage

-From the 1830s, marriage has been a central and distinctive component of Mormon theology.
-Mormon teachings on marriage begins with the belief that, if performed by a person who has the requisite priesthood authority, a marriage may continue in the afterlife.
-Such a marriage is called a "celestial marriage" or a "temple marriage", and is a particular instance of a "sealing" which binds people together in the afterlife.
-Celestial marriage is considered to be a requirement for entry into the highest "degree" of the celestial kingdom (the highest degree of heaven in Latter Day Saint theology), and is thought to allow the participants to continue to have spirit children in the afterlife and become gods.
-According to Mormon belief, the continuance of a celestial marriage in the afterlife is contingent upon the couple remaining righteous.
+From the 1830s, heterosexual marriage has been a central and distinctive component of the Latter Day Saint theology.
+LDS teachings on marriage begins with the belief that, if performed by a person who has the requisite priesthood authority, a marriage may continue in the afterlife.
+Such a marriage is called a celestial marriage or a temple marriage, and is a particular instance of a sealing which binds people together in the afterlife.
+Celestial marriage is considered to be a requirement for entry into the highest degree of the celestial kingdom (the highest degree of heaven in LDS theology), and is thought to allow the participants to continue to have spirit children in the afterlife and become gods.
+According to LDS belief, the continuance of a celestial marriage in the afterlife is contingent upon the couple remaining righteous.

-In the 1800s, the practice of celestial marriage included plural marriage, a form of polygamy.
-According to a consensus of historians, the practice of plural marriage was taught by Joseph Smith, the founder of the Latter Day Saint movement, and after Smith's death was formally acknowledged in 1852 by Brigham Young, leader of the LDS Church.
-The practice became famous during the 19th century when it was opposed and outlawed by the United States federal government, resulting in an intense legal conflict, which culminated in LDS Church president Wilford Woodruff issuing the 1890 Manifesto, which officially discontinued the creation of new plural marriages in church temples.
-Nevertheless, unofficial plural marriages continued within the LDS Church after 1890 for some years, often in Mexico.
-In 1904, the church issued a Second Manifesto, which discontinued the official practice worldwide and established excommunication as a possible penalty for violators.
-These manifestos did not automatically divorce existing plural unions, however, and some couples in the LDS Church continued to live together as plural families well into the 20th century, with the final polygamous marriage in the LDS Church ending in 1954 when one of Edward Eyring's two wives died.
+Polygamy

+From 1852 until 1890, the LDS Church openly authorized polygamous marriages (an LDS term for polygamy) between one man and multiple wives, though polygamous families continued cohabitating into the 1950s.
 The LDS Church now embraces monogamy and the nuclear family.
 Members who are found entering into or solemnizing polygamous marriages or associating with polygamous groups are now subject to church discipline and possible excommunication.
-Beginning in the late-20th century, the LDS Church began supporting political and legal measures to limit legal marriage to a union of one man and one woman.

-The LDS Church does, however, continue to recognize some theological aspects of its polygamy doctrine.
-Although both men and women may enter a celestial marriage with only one partner at a time, a man may be sealed to more than one woman.
-If his first wife dies, he may enter another celestial marriage, and be sealed to both his living wife and deceased wife or wives.
-A woman, however, may only be sealed to one man during her lifetime.
-In the 1950s, one influential church leader opined that plural marriage would "obviously" be reinstituted after the Second Coming of Jesus.
+The topic of same-sex marriage has been one of the church's foremost public concerns since 1993.